 Generating a healthy number of positive reviews across local listings sites like Yelp, Google My Business, and Facebook can also help you stand out in those local searches where quality is a factor.
 Don’t just rely on one local listing site to house the reviews for your business; because factors for search engine result performance are constantly shifting and never fully revealed to the public, it’s best to make sure you have a robust presence across all relevant local listings sites.

-Most local business owners understand the importance of SEO, but some haven’t yet started to think about SEO as it relates to voice search.
-The fact of the matter is that there are many benefits to voice search.
+Most business owners understand the importance of SEO, but some haven’t yet started to think about SEO as it relates to voice search.
+The fact of the matter is that there are many benefits to including voice search in your marketing strategy.
 When it’s done correctly, it can help your business get found and leave your competitors in the dust.

 If you’re looking for help optimizing your online presence to dominate in voice search results, we should talk.